-You and your family are on the road heading to Grandma’s for Christmas dinner.
-You’re at the wheel and get a call from a relative asking when you’ll be arriving.
-You answer what should be a quick question, but then get caught up in the conversation that lasts for several minutes.
-While this might seem like an innocent and common situation, you are actually driving distracted and putting your entire family and others on the road at risk.
+You and your family are driving to Grandma’s for Easter weekend.
+You’re at the wheel and get a call from a relative asking about your arrival.
+You answer what should be a quick question but then get caught up in the conversation that lasts for several minutes.
+While this might seem like an innocent situation, you are driving distracted and putting your entire family and others on the road at risk.

-The National Transportation Safety Board (NTSB) and US Department of Transportation have been focusing more and more on the dangers of distracted driving in the last 10 years.
+The National Transportation Safety Board (NTSB) and the US Department of Transportation have been focusing more and more on the dangers of distracted driving.
 While not always to blame, distraction among drivers has increased with the abundant use of portable electronic devices.

-The NTSB has investigated many fatal crashes that have demonstrated the danger of using these devices while operating a vehicle (also including planes, trains and vessels).
-Talking hands-free on a cell phone led to a seasoned motorcoach driver colliding with a bridge, pilots have overflown their destinations because they were distracted by their laptops, and the use of portable electronic devices while driving has led to an increased number of crashes and an increased number of deaths.
+The NTSB has investigated many fatal crashes that demonstrate the danger of using these devices while operating a vehicle (including planes, trains, and vessels).
+Talking hands-free on a cell phone led to a seasoned motor coach driver colliding with a bridge, pilots have overflown their destinations because they were distracted by their laptops, and the use of portable electronic devices while driving has led to an increased number of crashes and an increased number of deaths.

-• Crash investigators at the Federal, state and local levels should incorporate into their protocols a system for checking whether the nonessential use of portable electronic devices led to crashes.
-This information is essential to better identify safety issues and find out where to dedicate resources to stop this dangerous behavior.
+- Crash investigators at the Federal, state, and local levels should incorporate into their protocols a system for checking whether the nonessential use of portable electronic devices led to crashes.
+This information is essential to identify safety issues better and find where to dedicate resources to stop this dangerous behavior.

-• Because young inexperienced drivers are more likely to use portable electronic devices while behind the wheel, laws, education and enforcement efforts should place special emphasis on curbing the use of portable electronic devices by these drivers.
+- Because young inexperienced drivers are more likely to use portable electronic devices while behind the wheel, laws, education, and enforcement should emphasize curbing the use of portable electronic devices by these drivers.

-Whether traveling near or far as we head into the holiday season, consider turning your phone off and placing it out of reach to avoid distracted driving.
+Whether traveling near or far as we head into Easter weekend, consider turning your phone off and placing it out of reach to avoid distracted driving.
 And while you are at it, don’t drive when you are drowsy.
 Instead, pull over to a safe place, make your phone calls and take a nap.
 A refreshed and attentive driver is the safest kind.